tsuereth/glog/content/post/2018/06/10_witcher3_bloodandwine.md

 rating = ["Awesome"]
 +++

-Most of {{% game "The Witcher 3: Wild Hunt" %}}Witcher 3{{% /game %}}'s environmental influences have been "vaguely" European; aside from Skellige's nordic aesthetics (and Irish accents?), the lands of Velen and Novigrad generally felt, somehow, indistictly-but-obviously from somewhere between Central and Eastern Europe.
+Most of [Witcher 3](game:The Witcher 3: Wild Hunt)'s environmental influences have been "vaguely" European; aside from Skellige's nordic aesthetics (and Irish accents?), the lands of Velen and Novigrad generally felt, somehow, indistictly-but-obviously from somewhere between Central and Eastern Europe.
 The spoken accents and mythological references certainly seemed like they were picked from that rough set of inspirations.

-Toussaint, the setting of {{% game "The Witcher 3: Wild Hunt - Blood and Wine" %}}Blood and Wine{{% /game %}}, is France.
+Toussaint, the setting of [Blood and Wine](game:The Witcher 3: Wild Hunt - Blood and Wine), is France.

 This association is made loud and clear from the outset of the expansion: in how Toussaint's knights speak and act, in the layout of the beautiful, vineyard-dotted landscape, in how the people of Beauclair are always talking about wines and cheeses, and happily, in French puns like the <a href="http://witcher.wikia.com/wiki/M%C3%A8re-Lachaiselongue_Cemetery">Mere-Lachaiselongue Cemetery</a>.

-Wild Hunt and {{% game "The Witcher 3: Wild Hunt - Hearts of Stone" %}}Hearts of Stone{{% /game %}} had their fair shares of humor, but it really feels like CD Projekt let loose and enjoyed themselves this time.
+Wild Hunt and [Hearts of Stone](game:The Witcher 3: Wild Hunt - Hearts of Stone) had their fair shares of humor, but it really feels like CD Projekt let loose and enjoyed themselves this time.

 {{% absvideo src="witcher3_roach.mp4" type="video/mp4" width="960" height="540" %}}